youpong/RandomEngine/README.md

 $ make main
 ```

-## How to Test
+## How to Run

-10 回サイコロを振った際の出目を表示する。
+Displays the results of rolling the dice 10 times.

 ```
 $ make run
 ```

-## Setting Up a Docker Environment for Build/Test
+## Setting Up a Docker Environment for Build/Run

 This project supports building and testing within a Docker container.
-The process mirrors the standard
+The
-build/test procedure, ensuring consistency across environments.
+process mirrors the standard procedure, ensuring consistency across environments.

 ### Key Points
 - The Docker image is based on `Ubuntu`.
-- Building and testing inside the container follow the same steps as running directly on a native system.
+- Building and testing inside the container follow the same steps as running
+  directly on a native system.

 ### Steps